Can You Take a Power Bank On a Plane? 2023

-An iPhone can be charged approximately more than 5 times with a 20,000mAh (milliamp-hours) power bank.
+An iPhone can be charged approximately more than 5 times with a 20,000 mAh (milliamp-hours) power bank, so a power bank is a must-have gadget in your suitcase whenever you travel.

-But power banks have some restrictions. because most of the power banks have lithium batteries which makes them dangerous items in the eyes of the FAA, the TSA and most airport securities.
+But power banks have some restrictions on planes, as most of the power banks have lithium batteries which makes them dangerous items in the eyes of the FAA.

 Let’s dive right in